roblevay/Lexiconsql/Mod 05/Lab 05 b Access Front End.md

    * Browsing people.
 Browse to the last record
    * Editing last names or first names
-   * Make not of the BusinessEntityID
+   * Make not of the <BusinessEntityID>
+   * Go to the next record to effect the change and then back again
 3. Open SQL Server Management Studio and run:

 ```sql